IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 **System Requirements**

-Ensure that the following requirements are met:
+Ensure that your system meets the following requirements:

 - Windows 10 or Windows 11 with administrator privileges
 - Virtualization enabled in BIOS